geryb-bg/gery-web/README.md

 # gery-web

-This is my personal website as well as blog posts.
+This is my personal website.

+As well as backups of all blog posts.

 Check it out at [gergana.dev](https://gergana.dev/)